 - Forex Trading – Explaining the Concept

-– Explaining what a Forex broker is and does, how the business should be organized, and how many types of Forex brokers exist.
+– Explaining what a Forex broker is and does; how the business should be organised; and how many types of Forex brokers exist.

 - Forex Brokers Types – ECN or STP?